cs264sp25-homework/team-02/README.md

 - **User Authentication**: Secure sign-in through LinkedIn OAuth integration
 - **Profile Management**: Create and edit a comprehensive profile with work history, education, skills, and projects
 - **Resume Parsing**: Upload your existing resume in PDF format and have it automatically parsed into your profile
-- **Job Import**: Import job postings and application questions from URLs
+- **Job Import**: Import job postings and application questions from URLs and images
-- **AI-Generated Responses**: Generate tailored responses to job application questions based on your profile and the job requirements
+- **AI-Generated Responses**: Generate tailored, personalized responses to job application questions based on your profile and job requirements
 - **Resume Customization**: Generate tailored resumes based on your profile and the job description

 ## Tech Stack